 Written by: Sonal Jaiswal | Evangelist, Customer Guru

 This is the age of the customer.
 There are no two ways about it.
-With every company planning to enhance and add to their customer experience team, CEx is the arguably the Next Big Thing!
+With every company planning to enhance and add to its customer experience team, customer experience is the arguably the Next Big Thing!
 The Customers Report 2020 says that by 2020, customer experience will overtake price and product as the key brand differentiator.

 Strangely, even with all the hype, there are still a lot of myths surrounding the customer and customer experience.
 In this article, we aim to bust a few of them for you!